Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 1. Enforce a Consistent Password Policy:

 Maintain a consistent password policy throughout all password-related actions, including account creation and password resets.
 Avoid overly complex requirements that frustrate users.
-Instead, focus on these fundamental elements:
+Instead, focus on fundamental elements of a strong policy:

-• Minimum length: Enforce a minimum password length of 8 characters.
+- Minimum length: Enforce a minimum password length of 8 characters (widely recommended as a baseline).

-• Password strength meter: Utilize a strength meter (like zxcvbn) to provide feedback on password complexity.
+- Password strength meter: Utilize a strength meter (like zxcvbn) to provide real-time feedback on password complexity.

 2. Invalidate Existing Sessions: